bhargavvarmasagi/GDP-Team04/README.md

 Creation of About the developers page:- (9/6/24) Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.

-Client Meeting Minutes:- (9/6/24)<br>
+Documented the minutes from the client meeting held on 9/4/2024
-- Documented minutes from the client meeting held on 9/6/24.<br>
+- where we discussed functional and non-functional requirements, team roles, and reference organization.<br>
-- Reviewed team roles and responsibilities.<br>
+- Also planned the next client presentation and set action items for the team.
+The next meeting is scheduled for 9/13/2024.<br>